ADGEfficiency/adgefficiency.github.io/_posts/2016-12-16-energy-basics-four-negative-effects-of-high-return-temperatures.md

 High return temperatures are a major problem in district heating (DH) networks.
 High return temperatures mean

-1. Increased flow rate of water pumped around the network.
+1. Increased flow rate of water pumped around the network
-2. Lowered capacity of the network to deliver heat.
+2. Lowered capacity of the network to deliver heat
-3. Increased heat losses.
+3. Increased heat losses
-4. Decreased heat recovery from gas engines and biomass boilers.
+4. Decreased heat recovery from gas engines and biomass boilers

 Figure 1 shows a simple flow diagram for a district heating network.
 The system delivers heat to the building heating system via a heat exchanger.
 Hot water is pumped around the district heating network and then returned to the energy centre for heating.